2021 Hillcrest Primary School accident

-The Hillcrest Primary School Incident was a fatal accident at the Hillcrest Primary School in Devonport, Tasmania, in which 6 children died and 3 were injured during end-of-year celebrations on the morning of 16 December 2021.
+The Hillcrest Primary School Incident was a fatal accident at the Hillcrest Primary School in Devonport, Tasmania, in which six children died and three were injured during end-of-year celebrations on the morning of 16 December 2021.
 The accident occurred after a jumping castle and several zorb balls lifted into the air due to a gust of wind, resulting in the children falling from approximately 10 m.

 Accident

 The accident took place at Hillcrest Primary School during its Big Day In end-of-year celebrations, and was the last scheduled school day of the year for students.
 The school had numerous activities on site, including a jumping castle and inflatable zorb balls.
-At around 10 am, a gust of wind lifted the jumping castle and inflatable balls into the air, causing the children to fall from a distance of around ten metres.
+At around 10 a.m., a gust of wind lifted the jumping castle and inflatable balls into the air, causing the children to fall from a distance of around ten metres.
+Seven children were inside the jumping castle when it became airborne, with five of them dying from the resulting injuries.
+Another child was killed waiting in line after being struck in the head by the airborne jumping castle blower.
 The school was soon closed and parents asked to collect their children "as a matter of urgency".

 Victims

-Five children died at the time of the incident, and a sixth child, Chace Harrison, died from his injuries 3 days later, on 19 December 2021.
+Five children died at the time of the incident, and a sixth child, Chace Harrison, died from his injuries three days later, on 19 December 2021.
 Three children were severely injured, but recovered.

 The families of the six children who died gave permission for news sources to identify the children by name: